daniloperezv/Business-and-Economics-using-R/README.md

 # R-Projects
-The codes and archives in this repository are based on the course _Topics in economics and business using R_ instructed by professor Víctor Macías in the University of Chile in 2019.
+The codes and archives in this repository are based on the course _Topics in Economics and Business using R_ instructed by professor Víctor Macías in the University of Chile in 2019.

 The objectives of the course were to:
 1. Perform an exploratory analysis of data, using graphs, maps, and elements of descriptive and inferential statistics.